MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 ```

 **Congratulations!** You’ve written a program for Misty to take a photo whenever she detects a face.
-* When the document loads, the program establishes a connection to the `ComputerVision` WebSocket.
+* When the document loads, the program establishes a connection to the `FaceRecognition` WebSocket.
 * Misty starts face detection and, each time she sees a face, takes a photo with her 4K camera.
 * These photos are saved to Misty’s local storage and given file names to indicate the date and time when the face was detected and the photo was taken.
 * The flow of the program is managed by global variables indicating the status of the WebSocket subscription and whether Misty has already started face recognition.